 - Requests will be accepted from Topeka residents only.

-- Requests should be submitted one month in advance of the date to ensure timely approval and issuance.
+- Requests must be submitted one month in advance of the date to ensure timely approval and issuance.

 - Proclamations recognize and are issued only for a specific day, week, or month.